Lenders-Cooperative/fraud-framework-sdk/README.rst

 Quickstart
 ~~~~~~~~~~
-``fraud-framework-sdk`` is a lightweight Python wrapper to submit risk verifications requests and other actions to the Fraud Framework.
+``fraud-framework-sdk`` is a lightweight Python API to submit risk verification requests and other actions to the Fraud Framework.
 For example:

 .. code-block:: python